hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Hosts of tournaments that lose official support will be notified after the [tournament review](/wiki/People/Tournament_Committee#tournament-review) process has concluded.

 It is virtually unheard of for a tournament to be denied support prior to its conclusion.
 This is because the committee does not review tournaments requesting support to ensure eligibility.
-It is assumed that incoming requests are valid until proven otherwise during tournament review.
+It is assumed that incoming requests are abiding by the criteria until proven otherwise during the review process.

 ## Expectations

-Tournament organisers are expected to monitor their tournament for anything that runs afoul of the expectations outlined below, and are single-handedly responsible for reporting such incidents to the account support team via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+Tournament organisers are expected to monitor their tournament for anything that runs afoul of the expectations outlined below, and are single-handedly responsible for reporting such incidents using the tournament report form (see [contact](#contact)).
 Failure to adhere to this may result in withdrawal of official support.

 ### Staff